Null

 It is believed two different proteins – Aβ (amyloid beta) and tau – are primary contributors to Alzheimer’s disease pathology.
 Misfolded Aβ builds up to form plaques between nerve cells in the brain.
 Tangles of twisted tau fibrils spread from cell to cell and cause build up inside the neurons.
 People with Alzheimer’s disease develop these pathological hallmarks of the disease in a predictable pattern as the disease progresses, starting in the centers of the brain responsible for memory and spreading out from there to other regions of the brain.

-BMS-986446 is being investigated in an ongoing Phase 2 clinical trial for the treatment of Alzheimer’s disease by our partner Bristol Myers Squibb.
 BMS-986446 is a potential best-in-class antibody that specifically targets a key epitope within the microtubule binding region (MTBR) of tau, a protein implicated in the causal pathophysiology of Alzheimer’s disease.
-Bristol Myers Squibb is responsible for all development, manufacturing, and commercialization.
+BMS-986446 is currently being investigated in an ongoing Phase 2 clinical trial for the treatment of Alzheimer’s disease by our partner Bristol Myers Squibb.
+Bristol Myers Squibb is responsible for all communication, development, manufacturing, and commercialization.
+In addition, BMS-986446 is currently conducting a Phase 1 study to evaluate a potential subcutaneous administration.